 - acute viral illness

-However, there is no scientific evidence that wearing tight clothes or bike shorts affects the quality of your sperm.
-Vitamins and supplements also have very little impact on your sperm count - but they may help you stay healthy.
+Contrary to popular opinion here is no scientific evidence that wearing tight clothes or bike shorts affects the quality of your sperm.
+Vitamins and supplements also have little direct impact on your sperm count - but they may help you stay healthy.
 Sports injuries to the groin will only affect sperm production in extremely severe cases.

 Testing male fertility

-Our andrology laboratories provide a full range of analytical services, including routine semen analysis, sperm antibodies, specific sperm functional tests such as sperm-egg interaction and sperm DNA damage.
+Our andrology laboratories provide a full range of analytical services, including routine semen analysis, the detection of sperm antibodies, plus specific sperm functional tests such as sperm-egg interaction and the identification of sperm DNA damage.

-ICSI treatment, or IntraCytoplasmic Sperm Injection, involves the direct injection of a single sperm into each egg using sophisticated equipment.
-It is usually recommended for couples where male infertility is a problem, especially relating to the number or quality of sperm produced.
+Intracytoplasmic Sperm Injection (ICSI), involves the direct injection of a single sperm into each egg to facilitate fertilisation.
+It is usually recommended for couples where male fertility is a problem, especially if it relates to to the number or quality of sperm produced.
 ICSI can also be used in cases where a man has had a vasectomy and sperm are removed surgically from the testes.

 Overcoming male infertility

 If you know or suspect abnormal sperm production could be contributing to fertility issues, a Queensland Fertility Group Fertility Specialist can help.
-All our Specialists are highly trained in all aspects of fertility, including the management and treatment of male factor fertility issues.
+Our Specialists are highly trained in all aspects of fertility, including the management and treatment of male factor fertility issues.